 Psychedelics: Past, Present, and Future is a foundation course oriented towards clinicians, therapists, professionals, and the general public who are looking to develop a broad, in-depth understanding of the history and science of psychedelics.
 This overview of psychedelics encompasses their role in shamanic healing and world religions and significance in the Psychedelic Renaissance including clinical research and therapeutic applications.
 It also explores emerging psychedelic career opportunities and professional specializations in multiple disciplines including business, education, psychology, and public policy.

-This course includes six 60-minute recorded sessions that you can study at your own pace.
+This course includes six recorded sessions that you can study at your own pace.
 There is no specific start and stop date/time.